Safeguarding and Policies

 Early Years Foundation Stage

-At Whitchurch behaviour is outstanding.
+At Whitchurch behaviour is exemplary.
 Children play and work well with each other and enjoy school life.
 Mutual respect is evident between staff and children and the whole school has a lovely family atmosphere.
 At our school we have 3 simple rules that we follow based on the UN Rights of the Child:

 We have the right to learn

 We have the right to have friends

 We have the right to be happy and safe

 These are supported by our Behaviour and Anti bullying policies, both available on request from the school office or by clicking the links below.
 There have been no exclusions in the last 5 years and no racist or homophobic incidents.